MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/content-management-views-configuration-manager.md

 manager: dougeby
 ---

-# Content Management Views in Configuration Manager
+# Content management views in Configuration Manager

 Content management in Configuration Manager provides the tools for you to manage content files for applications, packages, software updates, and operating system deployment.

-## Content Management Views
+## Content management views

 The content management views are described in the following table.